ZoltanBago/debian-python-app/README.md

     $ git add --all

-Ellenőrizzük a fájlok állapotát (status):
+Ellenőrizzük a fájlok állapotát:

     $ git status

+A kimenet:

     On branch main

     No commits yet